-The vast majority of people who shop around for life insurance do so for one reason: to offer some measure of financial security for loved ones should they pass away unexpectedly.
+The vast majority of people who shop around for life insurance do so for one reason.
+It offers some measure of financial security for loved ones should they pass away unexpectedly.

 The most common example of this involves parents who want to financially provide for young children who currently depend on their income for survival.